TOMToolkit/tom_base/docs/customization/encrypted_model_fields.rst

-Include the ``EncryptedModelField`` in the ``fields`` list of your ``ProfileUpdateView`` (or any other ``ModelForm``-based view) and the form renders the field automatically as a composite control with:

-- a masked password input joined to
+Include the ``EncryptedModelField`` in the ``fields`` list of your ``ProfileUpdateView`` (or any other ``ModelForm``-based view) and the form renders the field automatically as a composite control with a masked password input joined to a "Clear" checkbox in a single input-group.
-- an eye-icon reveal button and
-- a "Clear" checkbox

-in a single input-group.

 .. code-block:: python